pgj1/SD2103_KTR_Project/README.md

         </h1>
    <p>
    <!-- Description below -->
-        Final Projet: Create a new Web Applicaiton from scratch. <br>
+        Final Projet: Create a new web applicaiton from scratch. <br>
 		App Name: Kitchen Table Recipes (KTR) <br>
 		Description: Most of us have slips of paper with recipes given to us from friends, co-workers and family.
 How do we store them?
 How do we find that great tailgating